Tax scams and tax related ID theft take many forms including mail, phone, e-mail and now even social media and texting.

 Taxpayers and their advisors should be prepared for e-mail scams that use the IRS name.
 Some demand payments while others promise refunds or request information on you or a payment you’ve made in the past.
 They want your name, social security number, bank account numbers, and other identifying details they need to accomplish anything from printing fake checks to taking control of your checking account or even filing a false tax return and collecting a refund in your name.

 The IRS has explicitly stated that they will never request personal or financial information by e-mail, texting, or any social media.
-Forward scam e-mails to phishing@irs.gov.
+Forward scam e-mails to [email protected].
 Do not open any attachments or click on any links in suspect e-mails.
 Taxpayers should also be aware of unrelated scams (such as lottery sweepstakes winners) and solicitations (such as debt relief) that fraudulently claim to be from the IRS.

 PHONE SCAMS: Impersonating the IRS